moorepants/eme171/content/pages/lab-03.rst

 ------------------

 You will need to calculate all of the displacements at the equilibrium state and use these values for the initial displacements.
+Determine the initial conditions from the equations of motion (remember, the system is initially in equilibrium, with all state derivatives equal to zero) or by using statics.

-Determine the initial conditions from the equations of motion (remember, the system is initially in equilibrium, with all state derivatives equal to zero) or by using statics. **Develop these in equations form; let the computer calculate the actual values**.
-Define the initial conditions in the master file.
+**Develop these in equations form; let the computer calculate the actual values**.

 Simulation
 ==========